Auckland Province: History

 The six original provinces were established in 1853.
 At that time, about 30,000 Europeans were living in New Zealand, a third of them in the Auckland Province.
 An estimated 70% of the Māori population was within the Auckland Province.
-Although the population of Otago Province (triggered by the Central Otago Gold Rush) and then also the Canterbury Province surpassed Auckland's, the northernmost area of the country became most populous again by 1901.
+Although the population of Otago Province (triggered by the Otago gold rush), and then also the Canterbury Province surpassed Auckland's, the northernmost area of the country became most populous again by 1901.

 The provincial system was abolished in 1876.
 Auckland Province was from then used as an administrative district by the Department of Lands and Survey, but the area was later subdivided into the North Auckland, South Auckland, and Gisborne land districts.
 The 39th latitude was subsequently replaced by boundaries that took landforms into account, and as a consequence, parts of the former Auckland Province are now in the Wellington and Hawke's Bay land districts, and part of the former Wellington Province is in the South Auckland Land District.